fcgrolleau/ITReval/README.md

  `figure_2.R` implements the toy example given in the paper and repoduces Figure 2

- `boot_func_new_itr.R` contains the bootstrap functions used for the new ITR situation application
+ `boot_func_new_itr.R` contains the bootstrap functions used for application in the new ITR situation

- `mimic_new_itr.R` reproduces Figure 5 for the new ITR situation application
+ `mimic_new_itr.R` reproduces Figure 5 for application in the new ITR situation

 - The **partially_implemented_itr_situation** folder contains the following files.

-`algo1.R` implment the EM algorithm from the paper and returns ARE, AIE and MIG estimates ARE, AIE and MIG estimates along their bootstrap standard errors can be obtained in one line of code.
+`algo1.R` implment the EM algorithm from the paper and returns ARE, AIE and MIG estimates.
+ ARE, AIE and MIG estimates along their bootstrap standard errors can be obtained in one line of code.
  An example is given at the end of the file.
+Parallel Processing is made compatible on Windows and Mac OS / Linux.

 `simulations.R` reproduce the simulations given in the paper